Frequently Asked Questions (FAQs) About the Arthritis Council

 What is the History of the CDC and State Arthritis Programs?

 CDC’s Arthritis Program, guided by recommendations in National Arthritis Action Plan: A Public Health Strategy (NAAP) [PDF–394K] , has been funding Arthritis Programs at state health departments since 1999.
 Previously, 36 state health departments received CDC arthritis funding during the period of 2003–2008.
 In spring 2007, CDC convened national experts to advise on future program directions.
 The panel made several important consensus recommendations, leading to major changes in the program.
 An important highlight of these recommendations was to strengthen state programs by providing states with sufficient funds to extend effective, evidence-based interventions to reach more to people with arthritis within funded states.
 CDC has followed up on this and other key recommendations.
-As a result of increased investment in funded states, CDC has funded 12 states during the period of 2008–2011 with average funding of approximately $500,000.
+As a result of increased investment in funded states, CDC funded 12 states during the period of 2008–2011 with average funding of approximately $500,000 and continues to fund 12 states at similar levels.

 What is NAAP?